East of England Arena and Events Centre, Peterborough, Cambs.

 Peterborough has excellent rail and bus links.
 There's a greatly improved new road from Cambridge.
 As not everyone wants to camp, there’s numerous hotels around the area, providing many options for accommodation.

 Long term future

-The second reason is viability – the CRF doesn’t get backing from any Councils, Government grants etc (and there are plenty that do!) and doesn’t have the advantage of backing from major industry artists or publications – it’s organised throughout the year entirely by volunteers and much of the event itself is run by volunteers.
-Whilst many other festivals have come and gone because they don’t make loads of money and/or the organisers can’t keep doing the work, we’ve kept the CRF going through thick and thin and in recent years have just about broken even each year.
+We're looking at long term future viability.
+CRF doesn’t get any grants (many do!) or backing from major industry artists or publications.
+It’s organised throughout the year by volunteers and much of the event itself is run by volunteers.
+Whilst many other festivals have come and gone, we’ve kept CRF going through thick and thin and in recent years just about break even each year.

 Change of date

-We hope you understand our thinking, and please appreciate that we haven’t taken this decision lightly.
-We, like you, will always look back on our years at earlier venues with fondness and a feeling of great pleasure at all we’ve ALL achieved, but dates and venues have changed before and we really hope that you’ll agree the huge benefits of this site should help us secure the CRF for the future.
+We hope you understand our thinking.
+Please appreciate that we haven’t taken this decision lightly.
+All changes involve challenges, even changes for the better.
+We, like you, will always look back on our years at earlier venues with fondness and a feeling of great pleasure at all we’ve ALL achieved, but dates and venues have changed before.
+We really hope that you’ll agree the huge benefits of this site will help us secure the CRF for the future.